scootsmagoo/filtersfast-next/AUDIT-LEGACY-FEATURES.md

 ### Remaining gaps to close

-1. **Model/Appliance management system** – Legacy `SA_mods.asp` manages global settings like titles, insurance, shipping, discount toggles, related products, featured cart, chat settings, and phone number display.
-FiltersFast-Next lacks this global configuration management interface.
-2. **Product option groups** – Legacy `SA_optGrp.asp` manages product option groups that contain multiple options.
-FiltersFast-Next has product options support but lacks the option groups management interface.
-3. **List by size admin tool** – Legacy `sa_listbysize.asp` provides an admin tool to list and manage products by size/dimensions.
+1. **List by size admin tool** – Legacy `sa_listbysize.asp` provides an admin tool to list and manage products by size/dimensions.
 FiltersFast-Next lacks this specialized listing tool.
-4. **Top 300 products report** – Legacy `top300.asp` generates a special report for top performing products.
+2. **Top 300 products report** – Legacy `top300.asp` generates a special report for top performing products.
 FiltersFast-Next has analytics but lacks this specific report format.

 Legacy-only Visa Checkout / classic mobile templates remain intentionally deprecated and are excluded from parity scoring.